wpsight/wpcasa-ninja-forms/README.txt

 == Upgrade Notice ==

+= 2.0.1 =
+* Ninja Form issue is fixed where required astrix does appear with escaped html tags
+* Fixed is the hidden field could not be pre-filled with the real estate agent's email
+* Support added for translation on WordPress GlotPress

 = 2.0.0 =
 * With version 2.0.0 we have dropped support for Ninja Forms below 3.0.34
 * A Further Ninja Form version is not supported anymore.
-* If you need support for Ninja Form below 3.0.34, please do not update this plugin!

-= 2.0.0 =
-* With version 2.0.0 we have dropped support for Ninja Forms below 3.0.34
-* Further Ninja Form version are not supported anymore.
 * If you need support for Ninja Form below 3.0.34, please do not update this plugin!

 = 1.0.1 =